PacoReinaCampo/MPSoC-NTM/doc/isa/riscv/markdown/verification/test-32.md

 | `rv32um-v-remu`          | `no passed` |

 :RV32M - "RV32M Standard Extension for Integer Multiply and Divide"

+This table specifies the RV32M extension, which adds support for integer multiplication and division instructions to the base RV32I instruction set, enhancing computational capabilities.

 | test rv32                | status      |
 |--------------------------|:------------|